jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 <!-- ==================================================== -->
-## Revoking a permit
+## Revoking a PA
 <!-- ==================================================== -->

-* HA may revoke a permit that has been granted and before works stop has been logged.
+* HA may revoke a PA that has been granted and before works stop has been logged.
 * If a PA is revoked
-    * before works start has been logged, the PA will remain in the final status of 'Revoked' where no further actions can be performed on the permit by the promoter.
+    * before works start has been logged, the PA will remain in the final status of 'Revoked' where no further actions can be performed on the PA by the promoter.
     * after works start has been logged, the promoter may request a change, log works stop and add reinstatements.
     * with a change request awaiting assessment on a PA, the change request be revoked automatically.